(Revised August 5, 2022)

 ARTICLE IV MEMBERSHIP

-Section 1 Membership in the organization shall be open to those regularly-enrolled San Diego State University students who are interested in the accounting profession.
+Section 1 Participation and membership in the organization shall be open to those enrolled San Diego State University students who are interested in the accounting profession.

-Section 2 Eligibility for membership or appointed or elected student officer positions may not be limited on the basis of race, religion, national origin, ethnicity, color, age, gender, gender identity, marital status, citizenship, sexual orientation, or disability.
-The organization shall have no rules or policies that discriminate on the basis of race, religion, national origin, ethnicity, color, age, gender, gender identity, marital status, citizenship, sexual orientation, or disability.
+Section 3 Eligibility for membership or appointed or elected student officer positions may not be limited on the basis of race or ethnicity (including color and ancestry), religion (or religious creed), nationality, citizenship, age, medical condition, genetic information, gender (or sex), gender identity (including transgender), gender expression, sexual orientation, marital status, veteran or military status, or disability.
+The organization shall have no rules or policies that discriminate on the basis of race or ethnicity (including color and ancestry), religion (or religious creed), nationality, citizenship, age, medical condition, genetic information, gender (or sex), gender identity (including transgender), gender expression, sexual orientation, marital status, veteran or military status, or disability.

 ARTICLE V OFFICERS